The University of Adelaide CENTRE FOR AUTOMOTIVE SAFETY RESEARCH

 Reference

 Hutchinson TP (2022).
-How to think about road accidents - What happens and why - The initiating and reacting road users.
-43rd Australian Transport Research Foundation, Adelaide, Australia, 28-30 September 2022.
+What happens, and why, in road accidents.
+43rd Australian Transport Research Forum, Adelaide, Australia, 28-30 September 2022.